ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/closures.md

 > A closure is the combination of a function and the lexical environment within which that function was declared.

-Remember that functions in CFML are objects, closures are objects as well.
+Remember that functions (UDFs) in CFML are objects, closures are objects as well.
 So are closures and functions the same?
 The answer is yes and no.  The main difference between a UDF and a closure is that closures have access to their lexical environment in which they are declared.

 ```java
 function hello(){